jcaillon/valet/tests.d/self-build/results.approved.md

 == List of all the commands ==

-extensions install    Download and install a new extension in the user directory using GIT. help                  Show the help of this program or of a specific command. self add-command      Add a new command to the current extension. self add-library      Add a new library to the current extension.
+extensions init       Initialize/setup the current directory as a Valet extension. extensions install    Download and install an extension in the user extensions directory using GIT. help                  Show the help of this program or of a specific command. self add-command      Add a new command to the current extension. self add-library      Add a new library to the current extension.